 - This cartoon by RK Laxman reflects a father’s desire for his son to show betterment and growth.

 - Yes.
-It depicts a funny tone as the father demands that his son complete his schoolwork but he does not allow the lad to study the rules against child labor, though.
+It depicts a funny tone as the father demands that his son complete his schoolwork but he does not allow the lad to study the rules against child labour, though.

 - A cartoon typically uses humorous images to illustrate daily routines.
 Although this RK Laxman cartoon is a serious illustration, it calls our attention to a widespread issue that impacts everyone.